SatchalPatil/ProjectInsight/README.md

-problem statement : develop an application that takes all files of the project as input and analyses what types of technology , data structures , packages , modules, header files etc. are used in the project , Store this data in a database that shows the project name functionalities , technology.
+problem statement : develop an application that takes file of the project as input and analyses what types of technology , data structures , packages , modules, header files etc. are used in the project , Store this data in a database that shows the project name functionalities , technology.